-"Debtors" and, together with certain nondebtor affiliates, "Mallinckrodt"3).
+Plaintiff, the Opioid Master Disbursement Trust II, also known as the Opioid MDT II ("Trust"), a statutory trust formed under the Fourth Amended Plan of Reorganization ("Plan") of the debtors and debtors-in-possession in the above-captioned chapter 11 cases (collectively, "Debtors" and, together with certain nondebtor affiliates, "Mallinckrodt").
 Under the Plan, the Trust received, among other assets, certain claims and causes of action of the Debtors, see Plan art.
 IV.W.6 at 97, including claims and causes of action arising under chapter 5 of the Bankruptcy Code, which are defined in the Plan as "Assigned Medtronic Claims."
 See Plan art.
 I.A.56 at 7.
 The Trust has sole authority to pursue the Assigned Medtronic Claims (see Plan art.
 IV.T. at 90), and the claims and causes of action being asserted in this proceeding are Assigned Medtronic Claims.
-Accordingly, the Trust files this Complaint against Defendants named above, alleging as follows:
+Accordingly, the Trust files this Amended Complaint against the Defendants named above, alleging as follows: